 During the last 5 months of the ASPMF, the Director or a designee of MTSA will travel to the fellow's local clinical site to evaluate the regional block skills of the fellow.
 The fellow much be engaged in regional blocks on the day the Director arrives in order to fully evaluate the performance of the fellow.
 Hospital access to observe the fellow performing regional blocks will be required prior to the Directors arrival on the scheduled date for the clinical evaluation.
-MTSA will be in contact with the fellow about rules and regulations regarding access to the fellow's clinical site, then an established date will need to re-scheduled at a ASPMF clinical site for this evaluation process to occur.
+MTSA will be in contact with the fellow about rules and regulations regarding access to the fellow's clinical site prior to the evaluation date.
+If the Director is unable to obtain hospital access to the fellow's clinical site, then an established date will need to re-scheduled at a ASPMF clinical site for this evaluation process to occur.